 Under what circumstances do I need to take the TOEFL or the IELTS test?

 What are the institution codes for the GRE and TOEFL?

-The institution codes are 5558 for the GRE and 8177 for the TOEFL.
+The institution code is 5007 for both the GRE and TOEFL.
 There is no department code or enter 0000.